Volkswagen T-Cross SUV (2019 - ) review

 How much will it cost me?

 Compared with other cars in the small SUV segment, the Volkswagen T-Cross isn’t the cheapest to buy, but strong residual values should help to balance out the total cost of ownership.
-With four specification grades, there is something to suit most budgets, and even the cheapest model comes with a fair level of standard equipment.
-Purchase price aside, with little else to separate the two petrol engines we’d advise going for the more powerful of the two, as it’s not likely to mean noticeably higher fuel bills.
-If choosing the automatic gearbox, do factor in the additional servicing costs for this over time.
+And, with four specification grades, there is something to suit most budgets.
+Purchase price aside, there’s little else to separate the two petrol engines, because CO2 emissions, fuel economy and insurance groupings are very similar.
+So, we’d advise going for the more powerful of the two if you can afford the initial outlay.
+If choosing the automatic gearbox, however, do factor in that this will probably cost you a wee bit more in servicing over time.

 How reliable is it?